Auditor’s Responsibilities for the Audit

 • Evaluates the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation (i.e gives a true and fair view).[1]

-• Where the auditor is required to report on consolidated financial statements, obtains sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the group to express an opinion on the consolidated financial statements.
-The group auditor is responsible for the direction, supervision and performance of the group audit.
+• Where the auditor is required to report on consolidated financial statements, plans and performs the group audit to obtain sufficient appropriate audit evidence regarding the financial information of the entities or business units within the group as a basis for forming an opinion on the group financial statements.
+The group auditor is responsible for the direction, supervision and review of the audit work performed for purposes of the group audit.
 The group auditor remains solely responsible for the audit opinion.

 The auditor communicates with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that the auditor identifies during the audit.